 Read through the steps, look at the example, and try it!

 A few times I've bought pipe that had a large bead/weld or seam of sorts along the entire inside length of the pipe.
 This seam tended to make the metal inconsistent.
 Each length that I cut behaved differently.
-The thinner/lighter pipe the faster this process will go.
+The thinner/lighter the pipe, the faster this process will go.
 You can fine tune and make cuts in a fraction of the time.
 You sacrifice resonance/volume/presence when you go lighter...
 But excluding Lang So-Called II, most people are using lighter copper or conduit these days.
 Last time I used the light conduit I cut nearly an octave in about an hour.

 -Tape measure or Meter stick (metric makes your math much easier, worth searching for the metric tape measure